 Having won Cabaret Showdown a second time, I created this show with one whole section dedicated to debuting/workshopping songs from the musical.
 I performed the title song and “Better Be Afraid of Me” and two of the songs that come from the love story in the show: “Take a Chance on Love” and “I Don’t Want to Love You (But I Do)”.
-Hard to say what the response is as we had a tiny house what with it being a late afternoon on a cold Sunday in January.
+Hard to say what the response was as we had a tiny house what with it being a late afternoon on a cold Sunday in January.
 But, to be honest, I could tell there were some flat moments.
 And, if I didn't get much feedback, it's likely it didn't go over great.
 I always say, "It's not the criticism.
 It's the silence that tells you the truth".
 More would be needed to make these songs soar on the stage.

 THIRD read through

 At this time, I felt ready to hear the show read aloud with actors and then hear some feed back.
 I got a ton of feed back that I’m still working with as revisions happen.
-Development did slow down greatly at this point.
+Development did slow down greatly after this point.
 I know I needed time to process the next phase of revisions and allow ideas to marinate.
 I wanted to work on other projects as well knowing that when you work on something, it can often unlock things for other projects.

 When the Shenanigans Begin Again on Facebook Live

 In June 2018, I attempted something very bold and innovative.
 I performed the world's first? online cabaret live from my living room in Harlem, NYC and broadcast via Facebook Live.
 And, it was an absolute fiasco.
 Instead of starting small, I reached for the stars.
 And while all elements to create the audio and video for the show were things I've been doing for years, broadcasting itself was something I took for granted.
-I knew there was latency--that I would be ahead of the audience--thus communication via chat would be delayed.
+I knew there would be latency--that I would be ahead of the audience--thus communication via chat would be delayed.
 We fought to remove the echo that was traumatizing me in our studio and won that battle.
 But we had no idea that the sound and audio were completely off.
 Either the computer or software couldn't handle greenscreen, overlay, two cameras, music tracks, and a microphone all at once.
 (At least the effect of duplicating the camera to create my own back up dancers worked).
 I was and may always be mortified.
 But I performed the title song, "Better Be Afraid of Me", and the opening of the musical, "It's a Dangerous World".
 With the latter, I came up with my own way of doing a workshop performance, so the audience could visualize things.
 I included visuals of text from the script and made paper dolls for each character to loosely animate the action.

 The 10th Anniversary of "Vampire Drag Queen"